Aray47/ajr-tech-quest/README.md

 **vpc**: instead of directing the application to use the default VPC & subnets, it would be more efficient to include a module to be shared within the terraform logic outside of the defaults.

+**TLS**: as time was a constraint, I didn't get to explore too much on certificates for AWS.
+Where I left off was looking at the terraform registry for `aws_acm_certificate` & `aws_acm_certificate_validation`.
+As far as adding a self-signed certificate goes, it should be as simple as generating it locally using `openssl` commands and editing the listeners in the application load balancer to HTTPS instead of HTTP.
+We might then need to open port 443 on the security group.

 ## My Process:

 This is my attempt at the Rearc cloud technical quest, which includes a web app made with node.js and golang.
 With the provided code, I pulled that into my own repo and began working.